 A 2012 graduate of Seattle University School of Law, Nathan co-wrote constitutional and human rights educational materials for youth in Zambia, with a focus on gender-based violence and policy brutality.
 Nathan’s work was inspired by six months he spent in Zambia in college.
 A professor and mentor noticed Nathan’s “advocate’s heart” and encouraged him to pursue a career in law.

 Prior to joining Keller Rohrback, Nathan served as a judicial law clerk in the U.S. District Court, Western District of Washington.
 He also served as a certified law clerk for the Los Angeles County District Attorney’s Office’s Victim Impact Program.
 Before that, he worked as a paralegal at a large firm in Chicago.

 When not lawyering, Nathan enjoys playing the piano.
 You may just see him on the keys at a bar association event or in a hotel lobby.
-He lives in Seattle, where he and his wife wrangle two small fry and attempt the occasional DIY home project.
+He lives in Seattle, where he and his wife wrangle two small fries and attempt the occasional DIY home project.